Fagradalsfjall

 Iceland's rich volcanic activity often gains global attention, especially when an eruption is about to occur or is already in progress.
 Though there have been many significant eruptions in recent decades, the one that truly made the world sit up and pay attention was the Eyjafjallajökull eruption of 2010.
 For an eruption to make such a worldwide impact, it typically has to exhibit some unusual characteristics.

-Eyjafjallajökull, if you recall, puffed out enough ash to make a giant cloud blown westwards, disrupting flights from the USA to Europe.
+Eyjafjallajökull, if you recall, puffed out enough ash to make a giant cloud blown eastwards, disrupting flights from the USA to Europe.
 Halting air traffic, it turns out, is an effective way to get the world's attention.

 After this disruptive event, Eyjafjallajökull has since been relatively quiet, allowing life in its vicinity in Iceland to return to its usual rhythm.
 Yet, this volcano has left a lasting impression, partly due to its challenging name for non-Icelandic speakers and mainly because of the memorable event it caused.